PostgreSQL Loop

 Postgresql loop through array of strings

-In Postgresql, we can loop through the comma-separated strings, so we will use the function string_to_array to create the list of strings with comma-separated each.
+In PostgreSQL, we can loop through the comma-separated strings, so we will use the function string_to_array to create a list of strings with each comma-separated.

-Let’s create the list of strings and iterate or loop over it.
+Let’s create a list of strings and iterate over it.

 DO $$